yangshun/tech-interview-handbook/website/blog/2021-08-19-facebook-career-questions-and-answers.md

 ### What is the application process like for the Software Engineer role?
 Is it any different from the Enterprise and Front End Engineer role?

 For SWE, I've answered above.
 I'm not sure about Enterprise Engineers, I suspect it wouldn't be too different.
-For Front End Engineers, the questions will be domain-specific, hence will require candidates to write HTML/CSS/JavaScript.
+For Front End Engineers, the questions will be domain-specific, hence will require candidates to be familiar with HTML/CSS/JS/Vanilla JS DOM manipulation methods, and less emphasis on Data Structures and Algorithms.
+I would expect most students to not have enough domain expertise to pass a Front End Interview, so don't anyhow apply for it.
+Simple litmus test - can you build a TODO list app in pure vanilla JavaScript, without using React/jQuery?

 Note that Facebook Singapore currently does not hire Front End Engineers and interns.
 If you're interested in a Front End Engineer internship/FTE position, you'd have to look overseas.

 ### Is there anything I can do/prepare to improve my chances of getting through the recruiter screen?